raneem-yad/project-portfolio-1/README.md

 -   My Mentor for continuous helpful feedback.
 -   My Peers in Code Institute's Slack channel for their feedback.
--   My spouse for supporting me the whole time.
+-   My husband for supporting me the whole time.